dhyutitewani/plant-project/README.md

 ## Basic application that allows the students to enter and alter information about their plants. <br>

-This helps the student monitor their plants and keep track of it's growth and requirements.<br>
+This helps the student monitor their plants and keep track of it's growth and requirements. <br>

-Attributes:<br>
+Attributes:
 - Plant ID
 - Volunteer Name
 - Student ID